In five-door Hatch form, the MINI has grown up. Jonathan Crouch reports on the improved version.

 There are, after all, potentially lots of folk who like the stylish frugality and fun, chuckable, cheeky demeanour of the MINI Hatch 3-Door model but simply can't justify that car's tiny rear seats and restricted boot.
 Perhaps they've an occasional need to transport up to three kids in the back.
 And they require a car that won't be daunted by the modest proceeds of a family superstore shop.

 The key update with this most recently revised model is that it's now possible to order it with adaptive damping - an important option given this car's go-kart-like firm ride, especially with larger wheels.
 Otherwise, it's as you were, all based on a chassis that's BMW's clever UKL1 platform, which also underpins a number of front-wheel drive BMW models.
 The engine range isn't going to come as any great surprise to seasoned MINI watchers.
-It begins with a new 1.5-litre three cylinder unit with 102bhp in the MINI One (up from 1.2-litres previously), then progresses to the mainstay of the range - the 136bhp 1.5-litre petrol-powered Cooper variant.
-Alternatively, there's the four cylinder petrol 2.0-litre turbo 192bhp Cooper S. Most customers will stick with a six-speed manual gearbox, but a newly-developed seven-speed Steptronic automatic is available as an option.
+It begins with a 1.5-litre three cylinder unit with 102hp in the MINI One, then progresses to the mainstay of the range - the 136hp 1.5-litre petrol-powered Cooper variant.
+Alternatively, there's the four cylinder petrol 2.0-litre turbo 192hp Cooper S. Most customers will stick with a six-speed manual gearbox, but a newly-developed seven-speed Steptronic automatic is available as an option.

 Design and Build

 While it's inevitably not quite as pert as the three-door car, the extra 72mm grafted into this 5-door Hatch model's wheelbase gives the shape some roadside presence.
 In fact, more length has gone into the rear overhang, with the car 161mm longer than the standard Hatch.
 The five-door also delivers 15mm more headroom and 61mm of shoulder width.
-As for the most recent changes, well the styling doesn't look all that different, but close inspection will reveal a range of subtle revisions.
+The styling of this updated model doesn't look all that different, but close inspection will reveal a range of subtle revisions.
 The front-view is dominated by a larger radiator grille with a black, hexagonal surround, flanked by the hallmark round MINI headlights.
 The position lights have been replaced by vertical air inlets to optimise aerodynamics and the central bumper strip is now in body colour, rather than black.
 The wheel arch has new contours, the side indicators have been redesigned to feature LED technology and at the back of the car, the fog light is now integrated into the rear apron as a narrow LED unit.
 Otherwise, this third generation MINI 5-Door Hatch retains the basic overall body shape that we all know and love, with its squat, purposeful look, helped by the tapered glasshouse.

 It's a touch larger than you might expect inside.
 Accommodation in the back isn't bad, with a scooped-out headlining freeing up some extra headroom.
 The pitiful boot space that many might expect doesn't in fact come to pass.
 In fact, there's a reasonable 278-litre boot which is an increase of 67-litres on the three-door Hatch.
 Drop the 60/40 split rear seats and there's up to 941-litres available, both measures being better than what BMW sees as this MINI's key rival in its class, the Audi A1.
 The boot floor can be set at two different heights, which can either optimise space or offer a completely flat boot floor for easy loading.
 The twin height boot floor is part of an optional storage package which also includes additional lashing eyes and floor net for the luggage compartment, seats which can be angled more steeply so as to create more luggage space and map pouches for the backrests of the front seats.

 Market and Model